va7sdf/artbergmann/news/2005-2009/_posts/2008-05-27-10-classic-art-songs.markdown

 ---
 title: 10 classic art songs
-article_author:
+article_author: john mackie
-article_publication:
+article_publication: calgary herald
-article_date:
+article_date: august 18, 2007
 ---
-Calgary Herald / Saturday, August 18, 2007 / by John Mackie

 1. HAWAII

 The Young Canadians' biggest hit, with an incredibly infectious guitar line and chorus that simultaneously mocks and celebrates taking a mid-winter holiday in the sun.
 Makes prominent use of the 'f' word.